npower Fuel Bank®

 Other support available

-npower have a number of other schemes that can provide additional support, visit our meeting your needs page for more information.
+We also have a number of other schemes that can provide you with additional support.

 If you are not supplied by npower, you’ll need to call your energy supplier for support. npower customers can call us on:

 Lines are open Monday to Friday from 8:00am to 8:00pm, Saturday from 8:00am to 6:00pm.